 The turnover charge will be 1.2% of the aggregate value of matched back bets on turnover charge markets.

-During a weekly cycle, a customer has matched back bets to an aggregate value of AUS $10,000 over 100 NSW and Victorian thoroughbred markets.
+During a weekly cycle, a customer has matched back bets to an aggregate value of AUS $10,000 on 25 NSW thoroughbred markets.
 The customer has AUS $100 in Total Commission generated.

 |Matched back bets with an aggregate of AUS $2,000 or greater on turnover charge markets||YES||AUS $10,000 of matched back bets on turnover charge markets|

 |Total Commission generated on turnover charge markets is less than 1.5% of aggregate matched bets||YES||AUS $100/$10,000 = 1%|

 Turnover Charge payable will be 1.2% of $10,000 = $120

 Customers will be contacted directly by a Betfair representative and informed on the first occasion on which this turnover charge would have been payable.

 Customers will also be afforded a one-week â€˜grace periodâ€™ designed to give them an opportunity to refine their betting habits should they wish to do so.

 A summary report of an individualâ€™s weekly activity will also be available if requested.